maaskola/discrover-galaxy/README.md

     </section>
     ```

 5. Start your Galaxy instance by executing ```cd $GALAXY_PATH && ./run.sh```.
 Fire up a web browser and go to http://localhost:8080.
-The Discrover module is available in the left side pane under the section 'Motif tools'.
+The Discrover module is available in the left-side pane under the section 'Motif Tools'.